 Waterproofs – I didn’t spend a lot of money on waterproof clothing, I carried a cheap rain jacket which I already owned, and a pair of waterproof trousers that I had from an old job.
 I am glad I took waterproofs because I have driven through a lot of rain.
 Initially I still got wet through the waterproofs, but this was because the air would push the water in ways that I hadn’t thought about.
 Basically my chest would catch a lot of rain as I moved forward, that water would then run down to the crotch of my trousers and start to puddle there.
 This would eventually either cause a lot of condensation, or run through the pocket holes of the trousers.
 I also had to roll up the trouser legs of my jeans to stop water soaking up my trouser legs.

-Towel – My towel is one of the few pieces of equipment that I still carry with me today.
+Towel – My towel is one of the few pieces of equipment that I kept with me as I switched from my motorbike trip to the bicycle trip.
 It is a Lifeventure MicroFibre towel, I prefer this towel to other MicroFibre towels because it has more of a rough finish to it, so it feels like a normal towel, but it packs down into a small bag, dries quickly and is very absorbent.

 Tools & Spares – I carried a set of spanners, a socket set, screwdrivers, a pair of pliers and mole grips.
 These allowed me to remove any part of the bike that I needed to as I was servicing the bike of doing repairs.
 I could have been more efficient by dropping the spanners and sockets that didn’t fit the bike, but I decided it was better to be safe than sorry.
 I also carried an air compressor to inflate the tyre pressure, again I went for a fairly cheap model which was kinda bulky.
 Many of the people I met had bought similar compressors and stripped them down to the component parts without any housing.
 This saved space but I would be worried about the exposed wires and connections getting broken after some time.